DanielMafra/RDelivery-frontend-ReactJS/README.md

 ## Features

 - Consume data through API
-- Breakpoints for desktop and smartphone
+- Breakpoints for Desktop and Smartphone
 - Increment and decrement products in the cart
 - Add note to product
 - Form data validation